 Estimated coefficient variances and covariances capture the precision of regression coefficient estimates.

 Residuals are useful for detecting outlying y values and checking the linear regression assumptions with respect to the error term in the regression model.

-The Durbin-Watson test assesses whether there is autocorrelation among the residuals or not.
+The Durbin-Watson test assesses whether or not there is autocorrelation among the residuals of time series data.

 Cook's distance is useful for identifying outliers in the X values (observations for predictor variables).